• Skip to primary navigation

-IELTS Listening is broken down into four sections, with 10 questions per section.
-The test will take around 30 minutes to complete, with each section getting increasingly more difficult, and you will have 10 minutes at the end to transfer your answers to the answer sheet.
+IELTS Listening is divided into four sections, with 10 questions in each section.
+The test takes around 30 minutes to complete, with each section getting increasingly more difficult.
+You will have 10 minutes at the end of the listening test to transfer your answers to the answer sheet.

 How to Get a Band 8 in IELTS Listening